The James Tait Black Prize for Drama celebrates innovative drama produced worldwide.

-The James Tait Black Prize for Drama is awarded annually for the best original play written in English, Scots or Gaelic and first performed by a professional company in the previous year.
+The Prize is presented annually for the best original play written in English, Scots or Gaelic and first performed by a professional company in the previous year.

 The £10,000 prize is open to any new work by playwrights from any country, and at any stage in their career.

-Judges award the accolade to a play that makes a significant and unique contribution to the art form and displays an original voice in theatre.
+Judges award the prize to a play that makes a significant and unique contribution to the art form and displays an original voice in theatre.

-The James Tait Black Prize for Drama is presented in association with the Traverse Theatre.
+The James Tait Black Prize for Drama is presented in association with Playwrights’ Studio, Scotland and the Traverse Theatre.